-It all started when...
+It started when...

 Lindsay was building a marketplace company, One ilk, and looking for a work mentor.
-Werner, the CTO and VP of the largest marketplace company in the world, Amazon, decided to step-in.
+Werner, the CTO and VP of the largest marketplace in the world, Amazon, decided to step-in.

 After vetting One ilk, he suggested Lindsay shadow him for a year to better understand how you run a company at Amazon’s scale.
 She agreed.
 Throughout the year of shadowing, they had many debates about the ethical responsibility of individuals and companies within the technology community.